Restaurant Web Site

 - Meetings and parties

 - Review the concept and design in the brief and print menu.

 - Create rough mockups of the page layouts.
 Show the view for the phones and desktop.

-- Submit the final mockups on or before the deadline date.
+- Submit the final mockups for Step 3 sign-off on or before the deadline date.

 Technical specs, Prototype, Technology

 - Set up a Dreamweaver site for the project.
 Create a “working files” folder, and turn on cloaking.